rvaidun/email-automater/README.md

 # Future

 I created this just to help me with my job search.
 I'm not really planning on adding any new features.
 However, if you have any suggestions or find any bugs feel free to open an issue or a pull request.
-The only improvement I can think of is to add a feature to schedule the emails to be sent later and adding more template variables.
+The only improvement I can think of is to add a feature to schedule the emails to be sent later natively without stripe.
+This would require significant engineering effort since the project would have to maintain a DB of scheduled emails and send the emails on time.
+Adding additional template variables would also be a nice feature to have.